1

 Something went wrong!
 Please try again.

-In addition to the connections from Out of box chapter, connect the USB Type-C cable (SOM J2)
+In addition to the connections from Out of the Box chapter, connect the USB Type-C cable (SOM J2

 Depending on the OS used in the host machine, the way to transfer the Linux BSP image onto an SD card can vary.
 Choose an option below for detailed instructions: